Royal National Lifeboat Institution: Medals

 The RNLI awards gold, silver and bronze medals to its crews for bravery.
 The 'Thanks of the Institution Inscribed on Vellum' may also be awarded for significant contributions.
 In the 180 years to 2004 some 150 gold, 1,563 silver and 791 bronze medals had been presented.
 Significant activities may also be recognised by a 'Framed letter of thanks' from the Chairman or a 'Letter of appreciation' from the Chief Executive or Operations Director.

 The Ralph Glister Award was inaugurated in 1968 for the most meritorious inshore rescue boat service each year.
 The Walter Groombridge Award was established in 1986 in memory of Brighton Lifeboat Station's Administration Officer has been renamed the Walter and Elizabeth Groombridge Award in memory of his wife who died in 1989.

-The most decorated lifeboatman was Henry Blogg GC BEM, coxswain of for 37 years, with three gold medals and four silver.
+The most decorated lifeboatman was Henry Blogg, coxswain of for 37 years, with three gold medals and four silver.
 He was also awarded the Empire Gallantry Medal in 1924, converted to a George Cross in 1941, and the British Empire Medal, and is known as "The Greatest of all Lifeboatmen".
 Some other lifeboat crew who have received multiple medals include: